oz/pinboard.cr/README.md

 # pinboard

-A crystal client for [Pinboard] API.
+A crystal client for the [Pinboard] API.

 ## Installation